zabbix/zabbix/templates/net/mikrotik/mikrotik_RB1100AHx4_snmp/README.md

-# MikroTik RB1100AHx4n by SNMP
+# MikroTik RB1100AHx4 by SNMP

 ## Overview

-For Zabbix version: 6.0 and higher
+For Zabbix version: 6.0 and higher.
 The template for monitoring Ethernet router MikroTik RB1100AHx4.

 Powerful 1U rackmount router with 13x Gigabit Ethernet ports